Voluntary work in China

 Voluntary work in China means getting the incredible opportunity to visit a vast country brimming with forward thinking modernity, ancient palaces from long gone dynasties and rural land that leave you questioning everything you presumed about one of the largest countries in the world.
-The sheer size of the country is demonstrated by its diversity to satisfy your every whim, as every kind of volunteer, whether a traveller, explorer, backpacker, museum obsessive or sophisticated foodie will find something for them as a result of China’s diversity, which is second to none.
+The sheer size of the country is demonstrated by its diversity to satisfy your every whim, as every kind of volunteer, whether a traveler, explorer, backpacker, museum obsessive or sophisticated foodie will find something for them as a result of China’s diversity, which is second to none.

 Shanghai is the most populated city in the world, located in the east of China near the Yangtze River Delta, what was once a fishing village is now an incredibly popular tourist destination and global financial hub, known for its modern skyline, historical and cultural landmarks.
 Voluntary work in Shanghai can include placements in orphanages, teaching English or volunteering with children, and after a day on placement, volunteers can immerse themselves in the amazing Chinese culture.